vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     </copy>
     ````

 2. Let's begin with a simple query:  *What is the most expensive order we have received to date?*  There are no indexes or views setup for this.
-So the execution plan will be to do a full table scan of the LINEORDER table.
+So the execution plan will be to do a full table scan on the LINEORDER table.
 Note the elapsed time.

     ````
     <copy>